antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 ## Changes Made to AdTree

 The original AdTree C++ source is modified with nine patches applied automatically before compilation.
-The patches are grouped and ordered to mirror the three reconstruction stages described in the paper — **skeleton extraction**, **wood-mesh reconstruction**, and **leaf generation** — and are numbered consecutively (1–9) across the groups.
+The patches are grouped and ordered to mirror the three reconstruction stages described in the paper — **skeleton extraction**, **wood mesh reconstruction**, and **leaf mesh generation** — and are numbered consecutively (1–9) across the groups.
 All patches are applied automatically by the pipeline scripts.

 ### 1. Skeleton Extraction